Activities

 Current and past calls for applications can be found on the Grants CFP page.

 • A surprisingly underutilized resource are scholarly works being written in languages other than English.
 In every historical field there are numerous books, either old or recent, that would help reframe the discussion of a particular topic or theme, from the governance of international finance to specific histories of regional thought collectives or projects of extraction and resistance.
 HPE funds the translation into English of works in other languages that will propel our collective research forward.
+To date, we have contracted the translation of three works, to be published in English with Verso Books.

 • HPE supports a one-year graduate fellowship for an advanced PhD student working on a topic related to the project’s goals.
 Our first graduate fellow is Conrad Jacober, PhD candidate in Sociology at Johns Hopkins University.
 For more information, see the people page.